 If you are already decided to see the most acclaimed show of all time, whether you are traveling alone or with your family, in this article I explain how to get tickets at the best price to see the musical "The Lion King" on Broadway.

-How much do tickets for The Lion King musical on Broadway cost?
+How much are tickets for The Lion King musical on Broadway?

-The minimum price, if you book in advance, is usually around 80 € in a randomly assigned seat or usually on the sides.
-Although personally I think it's worth paying a little more to appreciate it in all its magnitude, it's a once in a lifetime experience!
+The minimum price, if you book it in advance, is usually around 80 € in a randomly assigned seat or usually on the sides.
+Although personally I think it's worth paying a little more to appreciate it in all its magnitude, it's once in a lifetime!

 If you have a big budget and want to enjoy it from a privileged place, the maximum price for the central seats, which are the ones with the best views (and where you can almost touch Simon and Pumba), is around 400 €.